What Does Sacred Space Represent in the Bible?

 Exodus 25:8

-God commands Moses to build a sanctuary where He will dwell among Israel.
+God commands Moses to build a sanctuary to dwell among the Israelites.

 John 2:19-21

-Jesus declares His body as the temple, redefining sacred space.
+Jesus declares His body as the temple, fulfilling the Old Testament concept.

 Related Concepts